Black-throated accentor: Taxonomy and etymology

+Description

 This is a dunnock-sized bird, 13.5–14 cm in length.
 It has a streaked dark brown back, somewhat resembling a house sparrow, but adults have a black crown, face patch and throat, and a white supercilium.
 The breast is orange, and the belly white with orange stripes.
 Like other accentors, this species has an insectivore's fine pointed bill.

 Sexes are similar, but winter birds and juveniles are less contrasted.
 In particular, the dark throat may be almost absent in young birds.

 The call is a fine ti-ti-ti, and the song is similar to the dunnock's pleasant twittering.